stuyam/stuyam.com/_posts/2025-11-07-migrating-from-heroku-to-hatchbox.md

 I have been using Heroku for the last decade and it has served me well.
 However, Salesforce bought Heroku back in January 2011 (almost 15 years ago) and the platform has hardly evolved since.
 It feels like it has been in maintenance mode for years.
 That stagnation shows up in the pricing, too; what felt right for 2011 no longer makes sense in 2025.

-Pricing aside, Heroku is strict about it's dynos and you don't get _full server access_ which makes it hard matching versions of Ruby or Node with the buildpack configuration and can turn into a puzzle.
+Pricing aside, Heroku is strict about its dynos and you don't get _full server access_ which makes it hard matching versions of Ruby or Node with the buildpack configuration and can turn into a puzzle.

 Meanwhile, tools like Kamal have matured and providers like Hetzner make cheap, powerful servers easy to access.
 I have been weighing alternatives to Heroku for a few years.
 Kamal is appealing, but I still like having a slick Heroku-style UI for configuring my apps.

 With all that in mind, I decided to try [Hatchbox](https://hatchbox.io).
 I kept seeing people rave about it, and knowing that [Chris Oliver](https://x.com/excid3) from GoRails built it gave me confidence it was worth testing.
 I used [Laravel Forge](https://forge.laravel.com) back when I shipped Laravel apps a decade ago, and Hatchbox immediately felt familiar in the best ways.

 Long story short: I switched all of my apps from Heroku to Hatchbox in a single day and came away impressed.
 I deployed a very modern app—[Friends Weekly](https://friendsweekly.com)—running Rails 8.1 and Ruby 3.4, and it worked without a hitch.
 I also deployed a slightly older app—[Bootstrap Email](https://app.bootstrapemail.com)—running Rails 6 and Ruby 2.7, and it worked on the first try.
 I honestly couldn't believe it _just worked_.
-I struggling to even get the app running on my laptop or on a newer Heroku stack, yet Hatchbox handled it flawlessly.
+I was struggling to even get the app running on my laptop or on a newer Heroku stack, yet Hatchbox handled it flawlessly.
 I was extremely impressed and wanted to share the migration process in case it helps others do the same.

 <img class="w-full" src="/assets/blogs/opengraph/migrating-from-heroku-to-hatchbox.png">